LucienHH/Storehaus/README.md

 `help` The bot will DM you of info of all commands.

+`invite` Invite the bot to your own server.

+`setprefix` Change the prefix of the bot.

+`support` Get a link to join the bot support server.

 ## Support
-If you are stuck using this bot, you can go to https://discord.com/invite/Q5vEpDj and ask for help.
+If you are stuck using this bot, you can go to https://discord.gg/urfmc8z and ask for help.

 Feeling generous?
 Buy us a coffee: https://ko-fi.com/andythenerd

 ## Contributors
-Main contributors to Game Info Bot:
+Main contributors to Storehaus:

 * https://github.com/AndyTheNerd
 * https://github.com/Patross
 * https://github.com/NicmeisteR

-Game Info Bot is open source.
+Storehaus is open source.
 If you plan on using this code for your own project, please have a reference to this project :)